cham207388/docker-k8-complete-guide/README.md

     so make sure to add a .ebignore file to override the .ignore file from eb perspective
 4. create environment \
        ```eb cleate env-name --instance-types t3.large,t3.medium```
-5. save keys and other env variables in eb
+5. save keys and other env variables in eb \
+    logs in eb-notes.md file

+#### Repository Protection
+.github/CODEOWNERS